DeadmanMorte/rm-1_GroupProject/my-app/README.md

 We would like to give credit to the following link "https://youtu.be/ldYcgPKEZC8", as it helped in the coding process of this project.

+Technologies:

+Within this application we utilized Sequelize, PostgresSQL, Typescript and JavaScript, CSS, HTML, React and Bootstrap.

+Technical Information:

+For startup, simply run nodemon or npm start in terminal of both the my-app terminal as well as the backend terminal.
+As this project was composed by aspiring software engineers, there are numerous deficiencies within the project which we would appreciate help with.
+To do so, simply fork the project from one of our contributors' Github accounts, clone into a preffered working machine and work as you desire.

+Issues:

+Currently the outstanding issues our project contains include insufficent typing for Typscript and minimal CRUD Update fuinctionality.
+Ideally, we would like to have the project eventually include full functionality not only for itself and the Todo lsit but one for the ToBuy shopping list as well as a ToChat contact/recontact list.

+API Documentation:

+For our project we designed it to be as simple as possible in order to implement the rudimentary concepts we have been learning.
+Towards this end our application has only two endpoints.
+The front end point includes the user facing UI wherein a user simply inputs a desired list item into the input area and selects the button to append the provided input unto the list to be saved and shown.
+The back end poiunt includes a SQL database to store and retrieve the provided input list items as well as any other inputs previously given.